Luzza-bmp/Luzza-bmp/README.md

 ### `whoami`

-A developer who thinks in systems,
+A developer who thinks in systems
-writes in logic,
-and plans in silence.
+and builds with intent.

+I like breaking problems down
+until they confess their logic.

+I generate ideas, test assumptions,
+and treat code as leverage — not decoration.

+Interested in business not as hype,
+but as **execution multiplied by scale**.

+Quiet.
+Focused.
+Iterating.

 </div>